nih-fmrif/abcd_cca_replication/README.md

 - If running this pipeline from scratch, we *highly* recommend using a computing cluster.
 This pipeline was developed on a cluster using the SLURM scheduler (NIH Biowulf).
 - When running dual_regression, need at least 32gb memory on a node when using the NIH Biowulf cluster (where dual_regression automatically gets batch processed using SLURM scheduler)

+pipeline_version_1.6:
+this version is used to develop the "winkler" method, which does two things differently than the original pipeline (corrections to the methodology)
+1. we use scanner ID hash as a confound instead of abcd_site and scanner manufacturer -- why? because this is a better, more specific confound.
+BUT, to use this, we need to encode the confounds a bit differently.
+This is accomplished by the stage_4/VARS.py script.
+2. We need to do our CCA pre-processing a bit differently, according to Permutation inference for canonical correlation analysis Winkler Et al. Neuroimage 2020.